Choaib-ELMADI/getting-started-with-jetson-orin-nano/README.md

 # Getting Started with Jetson Orin Nano

-This repository is a guide to help you get started with the **Jetson Orin Nano Developer Kit**.
+This repository is a guide to help you get started with the `Jetson Orin Nano Developer Kit`.
 It walks through the essential setup steps, recommended tools, and best practices to prepare your board for AI and embedded systems projects.

+The **Jetson Orin Nano** is a compact AI development board from **NVIDIA**, designed for edge computing and robotics.
+It offers powerful GPU and CPU performance, supports deep learning frameworks, and is ideal for running computer vision, machine learning, and embedded AI applications.

 <div align="center">